PAVITHRA2999/Air-bnb/README.md

 Redux manages the front-end state of Aerbnb.
 When database information is retrieved, Redux state is updated first and re-renders the appropriate React components.

 ### Back-end
-#### Ruby on Rails
-Ruby on Rails is the back-end framework used to query the database.

 #### Database
 Aerbnb uses a PostgreSQL database to store its relational data.